serguzz/ml_smartmoney_strategy/README.md

 └── requirements.txt    # Python dependencies
 ```

+## Detailed Features
+- OHLCV price data and Indicators are stored in separate folder for each timeframe: 5m, 1h, etc.
+- Trained models, predictions and backtesting results are stored in versioned folders to track progress of trained models

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.